-The Corporate Secretary is an organ of the company which has a significant role in facilitating the company's internal communication, connect the company and its shareholders, the Financial Services Authority, and other stakeholders as well as ensure the Company's compliance with the applicable rules and regulations in the field of capital market regulations.
+The Corporate Secretary is an organ of the Company which has a significant role in facilitating the Company's internal communication, connect the Company and its shareholders, The Financial Services Authority, and other stakeholders as well as ensure the Company's compliance with the applicable rules and capital market regulations.

-Telkom has appointed Vice President ("VP") of Investor Relations to also perform tasks and duties of a Corporate Secretary in accordance with the Financial Services Regulation No.35/ POJK.04/2014 regarding Corporate Secretary of the Issuer Companies or Public Companies.
+Telkom has appointed Vice President ("VP") of Investor Relations to also perform tasks and duties of a Corporate Secretary in accordance with the Financial Services Regulation No.35/POJK.04/2014 regarding Corporate Secretary of the Issuer Companies or Public Companies.
 Investor Relations is responsible to prepare and provide information needed by the company's shareholders as required by capital market regulations, and manage a systematic feedback mechanism so that management could anticipate and respond to dynamics of shareholders and capital market in effective and efficient manner.